Commercium

-A commercium (plural commercia) is a traditional academic feast known at universities in most Central and Northern European countries.
-In German it is called a Kommers or Commers.
-Today it is still organised by student fraternities in Germanic and Baltic countries, as well as Poland.
+A commercium (plural commercia) is a traditional academic feast in universities in Central and Northern European countries.
+In Germany it is called a Kommers or Commers.
+It is organised by student fraternities in Germanic and Baltic countries, as well as Poland.

 At a commercium, tables are often placed in the form of a U or a W, and the participants drink beer and sing commercium songs.
-There are strict and traditional rules that govern this occasion but it may also integrate theatrical and musical aspects.
+Strict traditional rules govern this occasion, although it may integrate theatrical and musical aspects.
 A commercium is the more formal form of the tableround, called Kneipe in German.

-The term is derived from the French Commerce and had been used for any sort of noisy event.
-A Commers gathering consists of speeches, toasts and songs, sometimes arranged pranks as well.
-The drink of preference is beer.
-The arrangements are governed by officials (Chargierte) elected by the members of the Studentenverbindung.
-The sort of event started to be more formalized after 1871.
-German associations like firefighters or Schützenvereine started to arrange commercia in the 19th century and still do on special occasions.
+The term is derived from the French Commerce and was used for any sort of noisy event.
+A Commers gathering consisted of speeches, toasts and songs, sometimes along with arranged pranks The drink of preference is beer.
+The arrangements are governed by officials (Chargierte) elected by members of the Studentenverbindung.
+The event became more formalized after 1871.
+German associations like firefighters or Schützenvereine started to arrange commercia in the 19th century.

-Some special customs include a salamander or Landesvater.
-The guests rise and having emptied their glasses hammer three times on the table with them.
+Customs include a salamander or Landesvater.
+The guests rise and having emptied their glasses hammer then three times on the table.
 On the death of a student, his memory may be honored with a Trauercommers.
-The operetta The Student Prince made German students' drinking habits famous during the prohibition, and the rousing chorus of "Drink!
-Drink!
-Drink!" was especially popular with US theatergoers in 1924.
-In the last years of communist Eastern Germany, some students managed to arrange for new founded fraternities, e.g. Salana Jenensis in Jena and organized commercia on the Rudelsburg.
+The operetta The Student Prince made German students' drinking habits famous during the prohibition period.
+In the last years of communist Eastern Germany, some students managed to arrange celebrations for new fraternities, e.g. Salana Jenensis in Jena and organized commercia on the Rudelsburg.